• Skip to primary navigation

 • Don’t use puff pastry too soon, example: when it’s still frozen, or it will break.

-• Once you’ve thawed the sheets you can’t refreeze them so use those puff pastries up.
+• Once you’ve thawed the sheets you can’t refreeze them and use them later so use those puff pastries up.

 Can I use fresh peaches?